ethereum/go-ethereum/docs/_interface/peer-to-peer.md

 ## Trusted nodes

 Trusted nodes can be added to `config.toml` in the same way as for static nodes.
-Add the trusted node's enode address to the `TrustedNodes` field in `config.toml` before starting Geth with `--config datadir/config.toml`.
+Add the trusted node's enode address to the `TrustedNodes` field in `config.toml` before starting Geth with `--config config.toml`.

 Nodes can be added using the `admin.addTrustedPeer()` call in the Javascript console and removed using `admin.removeTrustedPeer()` call.